 “With all my heart, I still love the man I killed.”

 The Letter is full of intriguing touches.
 Especially brilliant is the opening sequence.
 It’s a very effective montage that has the effect of pulling you into the story right away.
-The main character’s constant knitting — like a spider spinning a web — and her obsession with the moon — some people believe that the moon influences violent behavior — are fascinating elements that enhance the storyline.
+Additionally, the main character’s constant knitting — like a spider spinning a web — and her obsession with the moon — some people believe that the moon influences violent behavior — are fascinating elements that enhance the storyline.

 Conclusions & Final Thoughts: